People often wonder what counselling will be like and what to expect, so I have answered some common questions here:

 What if I need to miss a session?

 You can let me know during a session or by phone or email.
-I have a 24 hour cancellation policy, so if a session is cancelled by a client with less that 24 hours notice then the full session fee would be payable.
+I have a 24 hour cancellation policy, so if a session is cancelled by a client with less that 24 hours notice then half the session fee would be payable.

 What payment methods do you accept?

 You can pay by cash or bank transfer.
-Please pay bank transfer before to the session.

 How long does a session last?